-Tu rn on the main power. → It will take approximately three minute until the unit is operable.
+Procedures n on the main power. ightarrow It will take approximately three minute until the unit is operable.
 Leave the unit on for 12 hours (to power the outdoor unit compressor crankcase heater).
-Rι in an individual test on each of the refrigerant circuit to make sure that pipes or wires are not cross-connected.
+Ru n an individual test on each of the refrigerant circuit to make sure that pipes or wires are not cross-connected.
 1 First, run a test on No.1-side refrigerant circuit.
 2 Set the Normal/Maintenance Switch of the indoor unit to Maintenance.
 3 While the unit is stopped, set the SW8-2 on the circuit board on No.2 side to "OFF".
 (See Note 1.)
-4 Run a test , using the remote controller for the indoor unit. →Indoor fan will start, and outdoor unit of only No.1 refrigerant circuit will start operating.
-During this time, the outdoor un on No.2-side refrigerant circuit will remain at a halt. →Confirm that indoor fan and outdoor unit in the No.1-side refrigerant circuit operate normally. →Confirm that pipes or wires are connected correctly.
+4 Run a test , using the remote controller for the indoor unit. → Indoor fan will start, and outdoor unit of only No.1 refrigerant circuit will start operating.
+During this time, the outdoor union No.2-side refrigerant circuit will remain at a halt. → Confirm that indoor fan and outdoor unit in the No.1-side refrigerant circuit operate normally. → Confirm that pipes or wires are connected correctly.
 5 Stop the operation with the remote controller for the indoor unit. \rightarrow End of No.1 refrigerant circuit test run.
 6 Run a test on No.2-side refrigerant circuit.
 7 While the unit is stopped, set the SW8-2 on the circuit board on No.1 side to "OFF", and set the SW8-2 on the circuit board on No.2 side to "ON".
 8 Run a test by using the remote controller in the indoor unit. → Indoor fan will start, and only the outdoor unit in No.2-side refrigerant circuit will start.
-During this time, the outdoor unit in No.1-side refrigerant circuit is stopped. → Confirm that indoor fan and outdoor unit of No.2-side refrigerant circuit are operating normally. → Confirm that pipes and wires are connected correctly.
+During this time, the outdoor unit No.1-side refrigerant circuit is stopped. → Confirm that indoor fan and outdoor unit of No.2-side refrigerant circuit are operating normally. → Confirm that pipes and wires are connected correctly.
 9 Stop the test, using the remote controller for the indoor unit. \rightarrow End of No.2 refrigerant circuit test run.
 10 While the unit is stopped, set the SW8-2 on the circuit board on No.1 side to "ON".
 11 Finally, run simultaneous tests in both No.1- and No.2-side refrigerant circuit.
-12 13 Stop the test, using the remote controller in the indoor unit \rightarrow End of test 14 Switch the Normal/Maintenance switch inside indoor unit back to Normal. → After the test run is completed, set the Normal/Maintenance switch to "Normal", and confirm that the SW8 on the circu boards on both No.1 and No.2 sides is set as shown below (factory setting).
+12 Perform test run with the remote controller for the indoor unit. \rightarrow Indoor fan will start, and outdoor units in both No.1- and No.2-side refrigerant circuit will start. \rightarrow Confirm that indoor fan and both outdoor units operate normally.
+13 Stop the test, using the remote controller in the indoor unit \rightarrow End of test 14 Switch the Normal/Maintenance switch inside indoor unit back to Normal. → After the test run is completed, set the Normal/Maintenance switch to "Normal", and confirm that the SW8 on the circu boards on both No.1 and No.2 sides is set as shown below (factory setting).

-controller without setting the SW8 on the indoor unit as shown on the right.
 To enable each refrigerant circuit to operate individually, the setting of the SW8 shown on the right is required.

-0 SW8 Unit operation Remarks ON OFF Performs test run when the test run command is received Factory setting ON OFF Remains a halt even if the test run command is received
+· · · 0 SW8 Unit operation Remarks ON OFF Performs test run when the test run command is received Factory setting ON OFF Remains a halt even if the test run command is received